Organizers

 3. 3.Tap the Info button to view all content

-The Overview section provides quick access to content through three subsections, each with tabs to switch between different content types:
+Quick access to your content through three subsections, each with tabs to switch between different content types:

 Quick Access